PID Zones Explained: Prices, Zones & When You Need Them

 In short: the Prague region is divided into tariff zones (Prague itself too, but you cannot buy a ticket for just one of Prague’s zones).
 The price of a ticket is calculated by the number of PID zones you cross.

-How Zoning Affects Your Ticket
+How Zoning Affects Your Ticket: Only Outside Prague

 If your journey doesn’t cross beyond Prague’s boundaries, you are within the “Prague tariff area.”
 You don’t need to think about zone numbers for a short ticket or monthly pass — just pick the ticket valid for Prague.
 During the paid validity period, you can freely change between all public transport modes.